 We’ve all seen it—the Amazon Prime TV commercial featuring an adorable baby girl and the loyal family pet.
 We can’t help but sigh with sympathy for the poor, misunderstood Golden Retriever, whose approach frightens the little girl.
 The baby is much more comfortable cuddling her toy stuffed lion, a fact that does not go unnoticed by her doting father.
 As the forlorn-looking dog sadly retreats a safe distance away, Dad has a stroke of inspiration that causes him to order something, using the Amazon Prime shopping service.

-We ignore the prevalence of “unhappy endings” between kids and dogs…in the real world.
+We ignore “unhappy endings” between kids and dogs…in the real world.

 Dogs try to make the best of these situations, but who has the real responsibility to learn, observe, adjust, and accomodate?